ruggiero/clustep/README.md

 ## Required libraries
-(and the names of the packages in Ubuntu)
+(and the names of the packages in Debian-like systems)

 * NumPy (python-numpy)
 * SciPy (python-scipy)